You are listening to the Sean Hannity Radio Show Podcast.

 The way this bill is drafted, it not only takes away money from them right now, but it takes away more and more and more money every year until 2017, and then the money ends.

-Now you'll have senators telling you, oh, you you know we're gonna we're gonna re-up this in 2027.
+Now you'll have senators telling you, oh, you know we're going to re-up this in 2027.

-Do I do I know that the country's gonna allow you or that that Congress is gonna say, yeah, you want to add enough another three hundred and fifty billion or more to the budget every year that we had gotten rid of?
+Do I know that the country's going to allow you or that Congress is going to say, yeah, you want to add another $350 billion or more to the budget every year that we had gotten rid of?

 I don't know that.

-So you I love the way you're approaching it.
+So I love the way you're approaching it.

 You're thinking about the people, not about the politics.